JohnHeikens/CrossPP/README.txt

 ERROR: Unable to start debugging.
 GDB exited unexpectedly. to debug this, try running the exe by double clicking on it (not with a debugger)

+ERROR: Unable to start debugging.
+Unexpected GDB output from command "-exec-run".
+During startup program exited with code 0xc0000135.
+The program 'C:\Users\Eigenaar\Documents\Github\MedievalSurvival\build\a.exe' has exited with code 0 (0x00000000).

+see what happens when you run the .exe without a debugger (just by clicking on it)

 c++ standard:
 change in CMakeLists.txt :
 set(CMAKE_CXX_STANDARD ##) with ## being version number